krisnye/browser-build/README.md

     require("browser-build").watch(config);

-Note: I do not perform any special shimming of nodejs specific built in properties like "process" etc.
+Note: I do not perform any special shimming of nodejs specific built in properties like "process" etc.  If your module contains code which will not run in the browser, then you will have to provide your own shims or environment tests.

 TODO: Add support for building dependent modules not found in original source directory.